KumarAbhay98/Boxxoffice/README.md

 <img width="151" alt="Screenshot 2023-08-06 004231" src="https://github.com/KumarAbhay98/Boxxoffice/assets/92244303/a1a90ca8-d30b-47a0-ac78-fc12614799f1">

-Welcome to BoxxOffice, a movie catalogue website built using React.js, CSS, and Bootstrap.
+Welcome to BoxxOffice, a website for movie-lovers built using React.js.
 Explore the world of movies with our user-friendly interface and interactive features.

 Visit the live website: [BoxxOffice](https://boxxoffice.netlify.app/)